carigokva/Project1_SQL_Data_Warehouse/README.md

 # Project1_SQL_Data_Warehouse
-Welcome to the Sales Data Warehouse repository.
-This project demonstrates a comprehensive data warehousing solution using Medallion Architecture.
+The Sales Data Warehouse project implements a scalable data warehousing pipeline using the Medallion Architecture framework.
+This repository demonstrates the full lifecycle of building a data warehouse—from raw data ingestion to business-ready data.

 # Building the Data Warehouse